FarhadG/bootstrap-jade-stylus-gulp-boilerplate/README.md

 ## Usage

 The default gulp command builds all the files from `src` to `dist` folder and then watches for changes.
-You can then fire up a server (to retrieve some of the CDN files) and/or open index.html under the `dist` folder.
+You can then fire up a server (to retrieve some of the CDN files) and/or open `index.html` under the `dist` folder.

+To simply build without watching, you can `$ gulp build`.

 ## Options